lunarwriter/IFE-MS-2/README.md

 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://lunarwriter.github.io/IFE-MS-2 "live project") in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [live project](https://lunarwriter.github.io/IFE-MS-2 "live project") in the "GitHub Pages" section.

 ## Credits